Vegan For Life

 There is some evidence that taking calcium supplements can increase the risk of kidney stones in people who are genetically susceptible.
 However, taking calcium supplements with meals can actually reduce the risk of calcium-oxalate kidney stones, the most common form of stone.

 As a calcium dose increases, the percentage absorbed decreases.
 Beyond the size of the dose, the oxalate level in a plant food is the main determinant of how much calcium can be absorbed.
-See Table 5 for the references and details for the following:

 - Studies have shown that calcium in fortified soymilk, bok choy, kale, and mustard greens is absorbed well.